raunaqgupta/open-source-docs/README.md

-# vitess-operator-docs
+# open-source-docs

-Documentation for the open source Vitess operator
+This repository contains documentation for PlanetScale open source projects.

+The documentation for Vitess is [here](https://github.com/vitessio/vitess).